SAML Authentication in RFPIO

 - Click Assign.
 Successfully assigning the user will display a success message and will display the user as shown below:

-RFPIO Configuration
+Responsive Configuration

 - Turn ON the toggle switch associated with SSO.